-KO How Are You Spending ?
-Spending Approach Use For Don't Use For Cash Cash Check ATM Debit Card Electronic Funds Transfer Day-to-day expenses Big ticket items Big ticket items you cannot afford over a short period of time - e.g. buying a hom Borrow Loans Home Mortgage Home Equity Savings Plan Investment Student Credit Union Credit Union Big ticket items - e.g. home improvement Education Items that can be paid off in 12 months or interest free 12 months same as cash Pay at work is stable or growing Daily expenses When more important goals than what you want to borrow for are not being me When you think you could lose your job When your health is poor or concerned about a change in family's situation Defer • Before-tax • After-tax Big ticket items Items that you do not wish to borrow for Items you'll want when you won't be working If you want to use time and compounding to make items less expensive When you are giving up buying items that are more important to you today
+How A Are You Spending j?
+Spending Appro ach Use For Don't Use For • Cash • Check • ATM • Debit Card • Electronic Funds Trans Day-to-day expenses Big ticket items sfer Big ticket items you cannot afford over a short period of time - e.g. buying a home Loans Home Mortgage Home Equity Savings Plan Investment Student Credit Union Credit Card Big ticket items - e.g. home improvement Education Items that can be paid off in 12 months or interest free 12 months same as cash Pay at work is stable or growing Before-tax After-tax Big ticket items Items that you do not wish to borrow for Items you'll want when you won't be working If you want to use time and compounding to make items less expensive When you are giving up buying items that are more important to you today